 By: Sen. Mike Dugan (R – Carrollton)

-Sen. Mike Dugan serves as the Senate Majority Leader.
-He represents the 30th Senate District, which includes portions of Carroll, Douglas and Paulding counties.
-He can be reached at 404.463.2478 or by email at email@example.com
+Sen. Mike Dugan serves as Chairman of the Senate Committee on Veterans, Military, and Homeland Security.
+He represents Senate District 30 which includes Carroll, and Haralson Counties and portions of Paulding and Douglas Counties.
+He may be reached at 404.656.7872 email@example.com